FORMAT & RULES

 Number Of Players

-*Tournament rules comply with those of the U. S. Youth Soccer Association.
+Tournament rules comply with those of the U. S. Youth Soccer Association regarding the number of players per team.

 Free substitution will be allowed at any stoppage in play at the referee's discretion.

 Teams will wear uniforms of matching design and color with a minimum of six-inch numbers affixed to the back of the uniform shirt.
-Each player must have a unique jersey number.
 The home team will wear their lighter-colored uniform and the away team will wear dark.
 The first team listed on the match report will be considered the home team.

 The uniform of the goalkeeper must be distinctly different in color from the basic colors of the competing teams and the referee.